fluxcd/community/GOVERNANCE.md

   Note that Flux v2 uses GitHub discussions for proposals in the `fluxcd/toolkit` git repository <https://github.com/fluxcd/toolkit/discussions?discussions_q=category%3AProposals>.
 - Non-code changes should be proposed as GitHub issues.
   If unclear which git repository to create the issue in, default to the community repository <https://github.com/fluxcd/community>.

-## Decision Making

-- Decisions that affect only one git repository may be made informally by its Maintainers.
-- Decisions that affect multiple repositories, or otherwise warrant wider input, should go through the proposal process.
 - All proposals should be discussed publicly in an appropriate GitHub issue or pull request.
 - If a Maintainer of an affected git repository feels feedback from specific people is warranted they will @mention those users or teams to request feedback.
 - Proposals may also be added to the Flux Dev weekly meetings agenda, as a good avenue for making progress on a decision <https://lists.cncf.io/g/cncf-flux-dev/calendar>.